tizian/tonemapper/README.md

 ## Description

 Tone Mapper is a a small application to compare and apply various tone mapping operators.
+It features an interactive preview and a simple GUI to tweak different parameters.

 It was written for the [Multimedia Communications (HS 2015)](https://graphics.ethz.ch/teaching/mmcom15/home.php) course at ETH Zürich.